owncloud/ocis/docs/ocis/backup.md

 ### `nats`

-Note: this folder will not appear if you use an external nats installation
+Note: This folder will not appear if you use an external nats installation

 Contains nats data for streams and stores.
-SEE NATS README.
+See the NATS README for more details.

 ```bash
     ~/.ocis/nats/:tree -L 1